Creating Your Plan of Study

 Be aware of course prerequisites (we expect that you will follow those listed) and be aware of the sequence of courses.
 For example, Corporate Financial Reporting is a prerequisite for Managerial Finance, and Managerial Finance is the prerequisite for all finance electives.
 Alert an advisor if you have a particular area of interest, so that we may suggest the most efficient path.

-MBA-PM Course Flow Chart—This chart illustrates the progression of courses in the order which courses should be taken to satisfy prerequisites.
+Professional MBA Course Flow Chart—This chart illustrates the progression of courses in the order which courses should be taken to satisfy prerequisites.

 Find out when the required core courses are offered in your area, then use the Plan of Study (see box at top of page) to help in considering the sequence to follow in completing core courses, and the time frame to complete the program.